learn-co-curriculum/web-071717-student-lister-02/README.md

 ## User Stories

-1. As a registered user, I should be able to log in
+1. As a registered user, I should be able to log in by providing my username (no passwords for today)

 > When I submit this login form..., find the user by their username